Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - any other interim measure that may be just and convenient.

-The Supreme Court has clarified that Indian courts will not grant interim measures of protection in relation to arbitrations seated outside India, irrespective of any agreement between the parties.
+The Arbitration and Conciliation (Amendment) Act has clarified that Indian courts will have the ability to grant interim measures of protection in relation to arbitrations seated outside India.

 Can interest be awarded?